 Sunscreen – Babyganics is a less-toxic brand that still kept us very protected!
 I tried other recommended brands and we burned.
 So we stick to this.
 Yes, even us adults wear Babyganics 🙂

 We also really like Badger Sunscreen as it is rated very high by the EWG.
 It works really well but has a light greasy feel to it.
-However, it’s good quality and worked well.
+However, it’s good quality and effective.

 Rain Poncho- we read to bring a rain jacket, so we did.
 And we were so jealous of the people who only had ponchos on.
 The jackets were kinda heavy, soaked through, and just kinda unnecessary.